EthereumPostalService/eps-core/README.md

 # Ethereum Postal Service

 Send physical letters with an Ethereum smart contract call.
-An interface can be found at [EthereumPostalService.com](https://ethereumpostalservice.com/) or the contract can be called directly at `0x02ac179Cbb5d118769cD561B5e76e12ab6d68132` on both Ethereum and Optimism (coming soon to a chain near you!).
+An interface can be found at [EthereumPostalService.com](https://ethereumpostalservice.com/) or the contract can be called directly on Ethereum and Optimism.

+Send letters to your friends.
+Send letters to your foes.
+Send letters as an autonomous and immutable agent to inform the world of your existence.

 Is it trustless?
 No.